Wreckhunter.net

 Chart Plotter

 The National Oceanic and Atmospheric Administration (NOAA) produces nautical charts for all U.S. coastal waters.
 For many years, NOAA has produced the paper charts we all know and use.
-A few years back, the agency created scanned digital images of these charts and made them available for use on computers, chart plotters, etc. These scanned images are known as RNC Charts (also called Raster Charts) and are distributed in BSB electronic file format.
+A few years back, the agency created scanned digital images (raster images) of these charts and made them available for use on computers, chart plotters, etc. These scanned images are known as RNC Charts and are available for free download from a NOAA website (link below).

-Recently, NOAA has begun to develop ENC Charts (also called Vector Charts).
-The vector charts are advanced chart images that include a database of related navigation information such as water depths, detailed descriptions of obstructions, etc. With their included database information, ENC charts provide more advanced navigation features than raster charts.
-NOAA's ENC chart collection is currently under development.
+For the past few years NOAA has been developing a new type of electronic charts called ENCs.
+The ENC charts are advanced vector images that are linked to a database of related navigation information such as water depths, descriptions of obstructions, etc. NOAA's ENC chart collection is currently under development.
 Many charts are available now and many more are in the pipeline.
-As with raster charts, NOAA operates another Web site (link below) from which you can download ENC charts free of charge.
+As with raster charts, NOAA operates another Web site (link below) from which you can download ENC charts and chart viewing software - free of charge.

 These days many boaters and divers are wondering which electronic chart format (RNC or ENC) is the best one for them to use.
 Both contain large amounts of information and the chart cost (in some cases free) is basically the same.
 As shown below, the two chart formats look different, but either can usually do the job.